apache/fury-site/docs/guide/java/configuration.md

 - `withMaxDepth(...)` rejects unexpectedly deep object graphs.
 - `withMaxGraphMemoryBytes(...)` sets an approximate gate for materialized graph memory during one root deserialization.
 The estimate mainly covers collections, maps, arrays, structs, and objects;
-  it skips leaf values such as strings, binary data, primitive scalars, and dense primitive arrays.
+  Fory core primitive arrays and primitive lists count their primitive storage from the decoded length.
+It skips leaf values such as strings, primitive scalars, and dedicated binary values that do not use a primitive-array serializer.
 Actual process memory can be higher than this limit.
 Leaf values remain protected by byte-availability checks: if the unread input does not contain enough bytes, Fory will not read or create that leaf value.
 The default is a fixed `128 MiB`; set a positive byte limit when trusted workloads need a larger or smaller gate.
 - `withMaxUnbackedContainerItems(...)` limits count-driven collection and map work whose repeated read bodies do not consume proportional input.
 The default is `8192`; zero is a strict limit.
 - `withMaxTypeFields(...)` and `withMaxTypeMetaBytes(...)` bound the field count